CatMMachado/rest-apis/Tutorial/Rest/ControllerBasedApi/setupSwashbuckleInController.md

 # Swashbuckle Configuration for Controller-Based APIs

-## Overview

-This document provides comprehensive guidance for configuring Swashbuckle in controller-based ASP.NET Core API projects.
-Controller-based APIs utilize a structured approach with service extensions and region-based code organization, differing from minimal APIs where Swagger configuration is typically embedded directly in `Program.cs`.

-**Note**: This document provides complete code examples for each configuration step.
-A comprehensive implementation example can be found in the repository under the `MyApi` project.

-## Repository Structure

-The repository implements a structured approach utilizing the following key files:

-- **`Program.cs`**: Main application configuration file organized into clearly defined regions
-- **`Extensions/SwaggerServiceExtensions.cs`**: Contains the `AddCustomSwagger()` extension method for Swagger configuration
-- **`Controllers/DeviceController.cs`**: Example controller demonstrating Swashbuckle annotations
-- **`MyApi.csproj`**: Project file containing package definitions

-### Code Organization with Regions

-The codebase employs `#region` blocks to organize functionality:

-- **Service Registration**: Contains all service configurations including Swagger setup
-- **Setup for API Specification**: Dedicated region for API documentation configuration
-- **Middleware Configuration**: Contains both infrastructure and API specification middleware
-- **Configure Endpoints**: Endpoint mapping configuration

-This organization facilitates the location and understanding of different aspects of the application setup.

 ## Install Swashbuckle and other required packages

 1. Install the required packages in the API project using the CLI: